software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 ### UI tests

-_UI tests_ (also known as end-to-end tests) constitutes the top of the test pyramid.
+_UI tests_ (also known as end-to-end tests) constitute the top of the test pyramid.
 We should have a moderate amount of UI tests in our application.
 As the name suggests, UI tests test that the application works by actually performing actions on the user interface similarly as a real user.
 This means opening a page on a web browser, filling form fields, clicking buttons and expecting the page to have some content.
 Because UI tests need the user interface to operate on, they are _slow to execute_.
 In addition, because the application's user interface commonly changes more often than the code, UI tests are laborious to maintain.

-Here's an example of testing the submission of a message form with the [Robot Framework](https://robotframework.org/) test automation framework:
+Here's an example of testing the submission of the message form with the [Robot Framework](https://robotframework.org/) test automation framework:

 ```
 *** Test Cases ***